David Hensley Player Props: Astros vs. Tigers

 - Hensley hit .345 with two doubles, a triple, a home run and five walks.

-- He hit a home run once out of 20 games a year ago, leaving the ballpark in 2.9% of his plate appearances.
+- He hit a home run once out of 20 games a year ago, going deep in 2.9% of his plate appearances.

 - In two of 20 games last year, Hensley drove in a run, and he picked up multiple RBIs both times.

-- In five of 20 games last season (25.0%), he crossed the plate, including two games with multiple runs.
+- He scored in five of 20 games last year (25.0%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.